brett-schneider/blockcharger/proposal.md

 # what we need to do:
 - program a smart contract that monitors electricity dispensed and manages token flow
 - token exchange
--- ours
+  - ours
--- anyone can exchange tokens
+  - anyone can exchange tokens
 - configure station price?
 - Program clients for car and station

+# todos:
+- timeline
+- diagram
+- more text in abstract
+- persona